steadygaze/questarch/README.md

 All three should be pinned to compatible versions in Docker.
 You may need to rebuild the main container to install newer versions of the packages by running with `docker compose --watch --build` once.

+### Styles not updating

+In some circumstances, hot reloading will update the `class` attribute, but may not reload the stylesheet.
+Tailwind, when building, generates a stylesheet with only the utility classes that are actually used in the project.
+This is a problem if you use any new Tailwind classes that haven't been previously generated; the browser will not see the new CSS classes in its cached stylesheet.
+To fix this, hard refresh (`ctrl-shift-r`) your browser manually or disable caching.

 ## Miscellaneous

 ### Avoiding wasm build errors